gee-schmidt/gee-schmidt.github.io/schmidt_about.md

 Prior to this work I completed my MS research in the Conservation Ecology Lab on the spatial ecology of ocelots and bobcats in south Texas in the context of roads and underpasses to inform mitigation efforts.

-It is important to me that my research unites ecological theory with conservation applications, and I’m especially driven to explore variation in wildlife space use, abundance, and distribution across landscapes, with an eye to the effects of human-mediated change.
+It is important to me that my research is grounded in ecological theory and motivated by conservation and management aims, and I’m especially driven to explore variation in wildlife space use, abundance, and distribution across landscapes, with an eye to the effects of human-mediated change.

 At SDSU I’m a member of the [Conservation Ecology Lab](conservationecologylab.com) and during the year I spent at UC Davis I was a visiting researcher in the [Smith Ecology Lab](https://smithlab.faculty.ucdavis.edu/).